kezenator/adventofcode/README.md

 11. Interesting puzzle.
 Got the right approach (recursive function).
 Proably got a bit slowed down by going to Memorization first up - turns out only about 50% of calculations are duplicates - so a straight-forward recursive function would possibly be quick enough.
+12. Found this interesting.
+I found part 2 harder than I should have.
+Made a few silly mistakes.
+    Happy with the solution (although I'm sure there's a better algorithm out there) - and have at least added it as a new common routine.
+13. Really good puzzle.
+I got distracted thinking it should be a quadratic because it was "minimize" - but of course there's always a red-herring!
+It was linear and there was only a single possible combination of button presses.
+Had good diophantine routines to find integter solutions - so was easy once I got to this point.
+14. Fun puzzle.
+Started going through the first 600 or so images to find part 2 - but then cheated.
+    Should have guessed that unique locations would be the spot.
+15. Very FRUSTRATING!
+I didn't like this one.
+Finally got an OK solution that's general to any box width scaling factor (although probably exponential slow-down in the wost case for larger values).
+16. Good puzzle.
+Wish I was ready at 3PM for this one as I'm good at this.
+Only took a couple minutes.
+    The ASTAR routine I use provides all least-cost solutions - so part 2 was simple.